BIGJRA/BIGJRA.github.io/rejuv.md

 Ball.* The wall to the left of the leftmost machine contains a *Reverse Candy.*

-We can’t really access the meadow yet, so head right and up.
+We can't really access the meadow yet, so head right and up.
 Talk to the hooded guy then get a hidden *Electric Gem* in the right rock.
 In the next room, the wall immediately on the right contains a *Genius Wing.*
 Two tiles down and three left from the first rock smash is a hidden